EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 In the following code snippets, an import as above is assumed.

-In order to be able to do any operation, some state about the user credentials and remote endpoint need to be kept.
+In order to be able to do any operation, information about the state of the user credentials and remote endpoint needs to be kept.
 That's the purpose of a Context.
 ```console
 context = fts3.Context(endpoint, ucert, ukey, verify=True)
 ```